America’s parks at your fingertips.

 Ken’s Story

 I guess you could say my park quest started back in 1996.
 At only 3 years old, I visited Yellowstone for the first time with my family.
 I remember kicking pine cones along the trail and riding in my car seat through herds of buffalo (or “lallos” as I called them).
 I probably wasn’t aware of it then, but that trip set a trajectory of nature and exploration in my life.
-Born and raised in Colorado, I grew up blessed with easy access to adventures in nearby national parks, like Arches National Park, Great Sand Dunes National Park and of course Rocky Mountain National Park, fueling my imagination.
+Born and raised in Colorado, I grew up blessed with easy access to adventures in nearby national parks, like Arches National Park, Great Sand Dunes National Park and of course Rocky Mountain National Park, fueling my imagination for the outdoors.

 Sign up and enjoy free park content tailored to you